This is a fingernail, Obviously.

-In order to illustrate vitamin B12 and fingernails I photographed my fingernails as I was having vitamin B12 replacement via shots and later lozenges.
+To illustrate vitamin B12 and fingernails I photographed my fingernails during vitamin B12 replacement.
 The photos show fingernail lines in the texture of the nail.
 They also show moons in various stages of return and, when there was a lot of stress, retreat.

 Fingernail white spots

 White spots can appear suddenly on fingernails.
 They often appear in relation to extreme stress and may be accompanied by a “sick” feeling, to include feverishness, that lasts for days or even weeks.